AkutaMe/audio-diarize-transcribe/README.md

-verything related to audio transcription and diarization.
+First, I began researching Whisper, WhisperX, and everything related to audio transcription and diarization.

 I was able to install Whisper and use it in my code, but WhisperX was giving me some problems!
 So, I started researching different ways to approach this problem.
 I found PyDub, pyAudioAnalysis, and similar libraries, which didn't really work for me.